How To Start A Travel Blog – The Easy Way + FREE STARTER EBOOK!

 Travel Bloggers Around the WorldI started blogging about four years ago.
 My blog is my passion and I put more hours and effort into this ‘hobby’ than I’d like to admit.
 I realize that all the work pays off every time I inspire people to travel to new places and try out the things I write about.
 Naturally, I also get happy feelings when I get complimentary hotel stays, tour tickets or get invited to amazing experiences, such as

-This is how I started my successful travel blog.
+This is how I started a successful travel blog.

 “Why did you start blogging?”

 Every time I get asked this question, I can’t help but grin.
 Four years ago, I had the time of my life when I moved abroad for the first time.
 I was so fascinated by the new experiences I made that I wanted to write them down somehow and share them with others.
 The only reason I actually started this blog was that I didn’t want to annoy my friends and family with my endless stories about how amazing traveling and life abroad in China was.

 Fast forward to today and you could almost say that I created a brand, even a small business for myself.
 I am proud that I can collect somewhat regular checks from advertisers and freelance opportunities because of the brand I created online and here’s how:

 The first step to creating a successful blog is to choose a hosting company that will give you all the services you’ll need.
 Don’t waste your time with a free WordPress site when you can have your own domain for as little as EUR 3.95 ($4.35) per month.
 I registered my blog on the self-hosted WordPress.org platform.
 In order to do that, you’ll need to also register with a hosting provider.
 I chose SiteGround and have had a wonderful experience.
 The staff is fast, professional and so friendly.